Overview

 FAQs about antibiotics for tooth infections

-Usually, it takes 48 hours or a week for antibiotics to show maximum effects.
-In case your tooth infection is not getting better with the antibiotics, consult your healthcare provider immediately to get an accurate diagnosis of your infection.
+Typically, it takes 48 hours or a week for antibiotics to reach their maximum effect.
+If your tooth infection is not improving with antibiotics, consult your healthcare provider immediately to receive an accurate diagnosis of your infection.

-If breathing is difficult and swelling occurs, there is a chance that your tooth infection has reached your jaw or deep into the throat.
+If breathing becomes difficult and swelling occurs, there is a chance that your tooth infection has spread to your jaw or deep into your throat.
 It happens because of the delayed diagnosis or zero medication compliance.